 for a GP rating.
 Later uncut in the US and MPAA R rated.

 Dr. Roger Girard is a rich scientist conducting experiments on head transplantation.
-His caretaker has a son, Danny, who,
+His caretaker has a son, Danny, who, although

-take the final step and transplant the killer's head onto Danny's body.
+final step and transplant the killer's head onto Danny's body.
 Of course, things go horribly wrong and the two-headed creature escapes to terrorize the countryside.

 Independence Day is a 1996 USA action Sci-Fi adventure by Roland Emmerich.
 Starring Will Smith, Bill Pullman and Jeff Goldblum.